Penguin Eggs: Music

-The albums opens with Jones' arrangement of the English folk ballad "Canadee-I-O," a recording cited as "iconic" by the BBC and the Guardian.
-It is followed by "The Drowned Lovers", an interpretation of the Child ballad "The Mother's Malison."
+The album opens with Jones' arrangement of the English folk ballad "Canadee-I-O", a recording cited as "iconic" by the BBC and the Guardian.
+It is followed by "The Drowned Lovers", an interpretation of the Child ballad "The Mother's Malison".
 Jones later found the album version of "The Drowned Lovers" to be inferior to the harder-hitting version he began playing live in the few years after the album's release, which bears a different arrangement.
 The following two songs "The Humpback Whale" (originally "Ballina Whalers") and "The Little Pot Stove" (originally "Wee Pot Stove") are both compositions by the Scots-Australian whaler and singer Harry Robertson, although uncredited ("The Humpback Whale" is listed as "trad./arr.
 Jones") and were originally recorded by Robertson on his 1971 album Whale Chasing Men; they deal with aspects of whaling in the subtropics (off Byron Bay in Australia) and South Georgia in subantarctic waters, respectively, the latter song also providing the phrase used for the album title ("Salt fish and whale meat sausage, fresh penguin eggs a treat").
-The Celtic song "Courting Is a Pleasure" concerns "a broken heart and emigration to America."
+The Celtic song "Courting Is a Pleasure" concerns "a broken heart and emigration to America".
 It features subtle counterpoint guitar lines that complement the lead vocals.
 The Guardian also cited his arrangement of "The Flandyke Shore" as iconic.
-The album's closing song, "Farewell to the Gold," was written by New Zealand-born folk singer Paul Metsers, who moved to the United Kingdom to establish himself on the UK's folk club scene the same year Penguin Eggs was released.
+The album's closing song, "Farewell to the Gold", was written by New Zealand-born folk singer Paul Metsers, who moved to the United Kingdom to establish himself on the UK's folk club scene the same year Penguin Eggs was released.